QuantEcon/lecture-source-py/source/rst/arellano.rst

 The bond market has the following features

-* The bond matures in one period and is not state contingent
+* The bond matures in one period and is not state contingent.

-* A purchase of a bond with face value :math:`B'` is a claim to :math:`B'` units of the consumption good next period
+* A purchase of a bond with face value :math:`B'` is a claim to :math:`B'` units of the consumption good next period.

-* To purchase :math:`B'`  next period costs :math:`q B'` now, or, what is equivalent
+* To purchase :math:`B'`  next period costs :math:`q B'` now, or, what is equivalent.

-* For selling :math:`-B'` units of next period goods the seller earns :math:`- q B'` of today's goods
+* For selling :math:`-B'` units of next period goods the seller earns :math:`- q B'` of today's goods.

-    * if :math:`B' < 0`, then :math:`-q B'` units of the good are received in the current period, for a promise to repay :math:`-B'` units next period
+    * If :math:`B' < 0`, then :math:`-q B'` units of the good are received in the current period, for a promise to repay :math:`-B'` units next period.

-    * there is an equilibrium  price function :math:`q(B', y)` that makes :math:`q` depend on both :math:`B'` and :math:`y`
+    * There is an equilibrium  price function :math:`q(B', y)` that makes :math:`q` depend on both :math:`B'` and :math:`y`.

 Earnings on the government portfolio are distributed (or, if negative, taxed) lump sum to households.